How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Icons

 As for system icons, they are slightly different as well.
-Probably the first thing that stands out is thinner lines on iOS icons compared to bold ones on Android.
+Probably the first thing that stands out is the thinner lines on iOS icons compared to the bold ones on Android.

 Comparison of icons on iOS and Android

-Those are far from all differences in design that have to be taken care of.
-Much more things must be considered to port an app preserving decent user experience (e.g. Navigation Drawer, Bottom Navigation/Tab Bars, App Bars/Navigation Bars).
+Those are far from all the design differences that need to be addressed.
+Many more factors must be considered when porting an app to preserve a decent user experience (e.g., Navigation Drawer, Bottom Navigation/Tab Bars, App Bars/Navigation Bars).

 • Basic apps: Apps with basic functionality, minimal screens, and no heavy backend side could typically cost between $5,000 to $10,000.